 Every organization should implement a data classification system as one element within the base of your organizations data governance strategy.
 Simply stated this system is a method to categorize your organizations information.
 Information is assigned a classification based on the appropriate audience.
 The classification then guides the selection of safeguards and other controls over the information relative to the level of risk that its compromise may pose to the organization and to determine its appropriate protection levels.

 As you are thinking about appropriate protections, remember to consider the three states of data (e.g., Data-in-Use, Data-at-Rest and Data-in-Motion).
 Understanding the different states can be helpful in order to choose the appropriate types of controls, safeguards or encryption.
-And while you’re thinking about encryption, it’s important to remember that controlling privileged access by protecting your machine identities will help defend some of your most valuable data.
+And while you’re thinking about encryption, it’s important to remember that controlling privileged access by managing your machine identities will help defend some of your most valuable data.

 Some have argued that Data is a commodity while other people maintain it should be harvested for monetization.
 I believe data is all of us.
 It is unique, establishes patterns, and tells our story.
 It has value and protections should be designed into processes to prevent exposure.